-SF City Option offers on-site presentations to Employees about SF City Option and how to enroll.
+SF City Option offers on-site and online presentations to Employees about SF City Option and how to enroll.
 A minimum of 10 attendees is required for each presentation.
 To schedule a presentation at your company, please contact us at least 3 weeks in advance of your preferred presentation date.

 SF Medical Reimbursement Account (SF MRA) for Employees